gvn/mage/README.md

 ### Adding locales

-By default, Mage is limited to a single locale, US English, but it's easy to add more.
+By default, Mage is limited to a single locale, US English, but it's easy to add more!
 Just add additional locales to your `env.json`'s `locales` array as needed.
 Once there are multiple locales defined, you will see a dropdown menu in the editor to switch between them.

 ## REST API